Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Dataset details

-The Poisson equation is an elliptical partial differential equation (PDE) and one of the most fundamental problems in numerical methods \cite{langtangen2016solving}.
+The Poisson equation is an elliptical partial differential equation (PDE) and one of the most fundamental problems in numerical computational science \citep{langtangen2016solving}.
 The problem is stated as solving the boundary value problem

 where $f(x)$ is the source function and $u = u(x)$ is the unknown function to be solved for.
-By discretizing this problem and writing it in matrix form a system of linear equations of the form $Lx = b$ is obtained where the stiffness matrix $L$ is sparse and spd.
+By discretizing this problem using the finite element method and writing it in matrix form a system of linear equations of the form $\mL \vx = \vb$ is obtained where the stiffness matrix $\mL$ is sparse and spd.
 For large $n$, this problem therefore can be efficiently solved using the conjugate gradient method given a good preconditioner.

-In order to obtain a distribution $\mathbb{A}$ over a large number of Poisson equation PDE problems, we consider a set of meshes that are generated by sampling from a normal distribution and creating a mesh based on the sampled points.
-We consider three different cases for the mesh generation: (1) we form the convex hull of the sampled points and triangulate the resulting shape, (2) we sample two sets of points and transform them into convex shapes as before.
+In order to obtain a distribution $\mathbb{A}$ over a large number of Poisson equation PDE problems, we consider a set of two-dimensional meshes that are generated by sampling from a normal distribution and creating a mesh based on the sampled points.
+We consider three different cases for the mesh generation: (a) we form the convex hull of the sampled points and triangulate the resulting shape, (b) we sample two sets of points and transform them into convex shapes as before.
 The second samples have a significantly smaller variance.
 The final shape that is used for triangulation is then obtained as the difference between the two samples.
-Finally, (3) we generate a simple polytope from the sampled points.
+Finally, (c) we generate a simple polytope from the sampled points.
 An example for each of the generated shapes is shown in Figure~\ref{fig:fem_shapes}.

-The sampled meshes are discretized using the scikit-fem python library \cite{skfem2020}.
+The sampled meshes are discretized using triangular basis elements with the finite-element method and refined using the scikit-fem python library \citep{skfem2020}.
 Due to the discretization based on the provided mesh the size of the generated matrix is variable.
-Based on these discretized problems the \texttt{NeuralIF} preconditioner is trained.
+Based on the stiffness matrices arising from the discretized problems the NeuralIF preconditioner is trained.